henryavila/laravel-nova-email-tracking/README.md

 This is a fork of `henryavila/email-tracking` package.
 The original package droped support of Laravel Nova.
 This package was created to keep support for Laravel Nova.
-This package will not receite update, sice I moved from Laravel Nova to Filament
+This package will not receite update, since I moved from Laravel Nova to Filament

 ---